 How can I tell if my membership is still valid?

 Members who receive copies of the quarterly Rideau Trail Newsletter by mail can check the mailing label on the back page which includes the expiry date for their last-paid membership.
-Members may buy a yearly membership, which covers from April 1 to March 31 of the following year or a two-year membership.
+Members may buy a yearly membership, which covers from April 1 to March 31 of the following year.

 Where can I get a map of the Rideau Trail?